xarantolus/memeasm/README.md

 This is a collection of example programs for [MemeAssembly](https://github.com/kammt/MemeAssembly), an esoteric x86-Assembly based programming language.
 Just for fun :)

 ### Programs
+* [alphabet](alphabet/alphabet.memeasm): Prints all characters of the alphabet by incrementing ASCII values
 * [to_binary](to_binary/to_binary.memeasm): Prints the binary digits of a number that is set in the code.
 * [to_octal](to_octal/to_octal.memeasm): Prints the octal digits of a number that is set in the code.
 * [to_hex](to_hex/to_hex.memeasm): Prints the hex digits of a number that is set in the code.